Rhys-Alexander/UpDown/README.md

 https://github.com/user-attachments/assets/a303ba24-4f1e-421f-b933-24e6305b50a8

-This is a hackathon project made alone by yours truly in one 7 hour working day.
+This is a hackathon project made alone by yours truly in one 7 hour working day for our Arm internal hackathon.

 I was awarded the prize for the best project highlighting my impressive UI as well as the best presentation.